What is a slip and fall lawsuit worth? There is no one number. The compensation a victim in a slip and fall accident receives

-What if the premises are unsafe, but some event or action occurs suddenly makes them unsafe?
+What if the premises are unsafe or a dangerous condition is present, but some event or action occurs suddenly makes them unsafe?
 Couldn’t the business owner argue that they didn’t know the premises were unsafe, because they had been previously?

 In that case, the law also turns to a reasonable person standard.
 A business owner is responsible for fixing and responding to events or actions that make the premises unsafe if a reasonable person knew or should have known they had become unsafe.